Agni IPS

-Agni IPS is a 1997 Indian Kannada-language action film directed by Anand P. Raju, written by R. Selvaraj and produced by Rockline Venkatesh.
+Agni IPS is a 1997 Indian Kannada-language action film directed by Anand P. Raju, written by R. Selvaraj on a screenplay by S.S.
+David and produced by Rockline Venkatesh.
 The film stars Saikumar and Ranjitha, with B. Saroja Devi playing a supporting role.
 The film has musical score by Ram Chakravarthy, and the cinematography was by J. G. Krishna.

 Plot

 Agni is an honest but short-tempered cop, who clashes with Kotwal, a dangerous gangster.
 While clearing a riot created by Kotwal on the streets, Agni loses his friend Baasha Khan.
 Agni marries Sneha after being stalked and troubled by her.
 The three students Raghupathi, Raghava, and Rajaram, who are responsible for ruining the college, are arrested by Agni.

 Kotwal and a corrupt politician create a lot of troubles in which Baasha Khan's mother gets killed, and Sneha suffers a miscarriage, which leads to divorcing Agni by blaming him for the mess.
 In the end, Sneha and the lawyer gets kidnapped, where Agni saves them and kills Kotwal.